jgutierrezCSU/scanner-remover-comics/README.md

 ### Installation and Usage

 - Simply download the executable file and run it on your Windows machine.
-- Use the GUI to select directories containing your comic files and target images.
+- Use the GUI to select directories containing your comic files and target images (you should extract your target images from you cbz or cbr with winzip or alternative).
 - Click the "Process Comics" button to start the processing.